← All Blogs

 Starbucks

-CSR Goals: Carbon Neutrality, Water Conservation, Worker's Rights, Supply-Chain Transparency, Reduce Agrochemical Usage, DE&I
+CSR Goals: Carbon Neutrality, Water Conservation, Workers' Rights, Supply-Chain Transparency, and Reduce Agrochemical Usage

 Citrix

-CSR Goals: Racial Equity, ERGs, LGBTQ+ Allyship, Carbon Neutrality, Energy Conservation
+CSR Initiatives: ERGs, Multi-cultural Allyship, Carbon Neutrality, Energy Conservation

 For 12 years, Citrix has held an annual global month of service, which catalyzes the rest of the year's charitable endeavors.
 In 2022, they mobilized 1500+ employee volunteers in 44 countries to create hyperlocal impact in their communities together with 300+ global nonprofits through their Month of Service.
 Citrix is committed to being environmentally responsible and strives to follow the highest environmental standards in the industry.